Our Family of Companies

 Demand

 • Demand refers to borrowing (or investment).
 Excess demand puts upward pressure on interest rates, while insufficient demand puts downward pressure on interest rates.
 In the past, we have used measures of the change in debt outstanding to indicate whether demand is abundant or scarce.
-There has been a dramatic increase in borrowing by the government and business sector, but we believe showing these figures would be distortionary.
+There had been a dramatic increase in borrowing by the government and business sector, but we believe showing these figures would be distortionary.
 The vast majority of debt issuance has gone not toward investment, but toward replacing lost income and the building up of cash.

 Simple Bloomberg U.S. Aggregate Bond Index Model Suggests Low Returns

-Bloomberg U.S. Aggregate Bond Index: Initial Yield-to-Worst and Subsequent 5-Year Total Return Monthly data: January 1976 through February 2023
+Bloomberg U.S. Aggregate Bond Index: Initial Yield-to-Worst and Subsequent 5-Year Total Return Monthly data: January 1976 through August 2023

 Bloomberg U.S. Aggregate Bond Index Duration Extended